Our Board of Directors

 Previously Saleem has held roles with Wm Morrison Supermarkets plc, BAA plc, KPMG and others.
 He brings to the Board his experience of corporate governance, risk management, business transformation, IT change and finance.

-Professor Margaret Rowe, Non-Executive Director (current term ends February 2025)
+Chrissie Cooke, Non-Executive Director (current term ends 8 May 2027)

 Stewart Lucas, Non-Executive Director (current terms ends February 2025)